NFLD99/Rise-Commands/syntax/readme.md

 <!-- ABOUT THE COMMAND -->
 ## About The Command
-This command helps with finding the syntax to various commands in rise.
+This command helps with finding the syntax to various commands in Rise.

 ## Installation

-1. Download the .py file and playce it in your rise scrips folder
+1. Download the .py file and place it in your Rise scripts folder
-2. Restart rise
+3. Restart Rise

 <!-- USAGE EXAMPLES -->
 ## Usage